ChristopherRabotin/GMAT/application/README.txt

-Welcome to the wonderful world of GMAT!
+﻿Welcome to the wonderful world of GMAT!

-GMAT is a space trajectory optimization, navigation, and mission analysis system developed by NASA and private industry in the spirit of the NASA Vision.
-It is a collaboratively developed, open-source tool written to enable the development of new mission concepts and to improve current missions.
+GMAT is a software system for space mission design, navigation, and optimization applicable to missions anywhere in the solar system ranging from low Earth orbit to lunar, Liberation point, and deep space missions.
+The system contains high-fidelity space system models, optimization and targeting, built-in scripting and programming infrastructure, and customizable plots, reports and data products, to enable flexible analysis and solutions for custom and unique applications.
+GMAT can be driven from a fully featured, interactive Graphical User Interface (GUI), or from a custom script language.

+The system is implemented in ANSI standard C++ using an Object Oriented methodology, with a rich class structure designed to make new features easy to incorporate.
+GMAT has been used extensively as a design tool for many missions including LCROSS, ARTEMIS and LRO and for operational support of TESS, SOHO, WIND, ACE, and SDO.

 -----------------------------------------------------------------------
                           License and Copyright
 -----------------------------------------------------------------------

-Copyright (c) 2002 - 2018 United States Government as represented by the Administrator of the National Aeronautics and Space Administration.
+Copyright (c) 2002 - 2020 United States Government as represented by the Administrator of the National Aeronautics and Space Administration.
 All Other Rights Reserved.